root-project/root/graf2d/doc/v604/index.md

 - Better line width matching with screen and pdf output.
 - Text color was ignored.
 It was always black.

+### TPDF

+- When a text size was equal or smaller than 0 the PDF file was corrupted.

 ### TPad

 - In `TPad::ShowGuidelines` the number of guide lines is limited to 15.
 Above